React Native Custom Haptics

 Prototype of the system

-The first open-source release is on npm; I plan to keep maintaining it.
+The first open-source release is on npm.
+I plan to keep maintaining it.
 Today it is bounded by what the React Native bridge exposes.
 Longer term I want to explore deeper custom feedback, even though iOS and Android diverge under the hood.

 The companion app will ship on the App Store and Play Store so people can try the package and author patterns without wiring everything by hand.